-The external network that makes returns complex
+The external network that makes supplier claims complex

 A concrete example: Swoon's furniture claims